Let’s agree, sometimes it takes you a lot of time to build and edit your pages on Elementor.

 Here, you will see 2 options given by Elementor

 - Unlink from global – Unlink

-Lets, understand both the options individually with there use case.
+Let’s understand both options individually with their use case.

 Option 1 — Edit global widget – Edit